spacedogXYZ/spacedogXYZ/_posts/2015-06-13-callpower.md

 ### Results ###

 The CallPower is designed to be easy to use: just record your message in the browser, choose your targets, and add a short snippet of code to your action form.
 When your members fill it out, they'll get an immediate call back playing your message, and then connecting them to the target.
-It has phone numbers for Congressional offices and state representatives are built in, and you can add custom numbers for local, corporate or international campaigns.
+It has phone numbers for Congressional offices and state representatives built in, and you can add custom numbers for local, corporate or international campaigns.

 You can try a demo at [CallPower.org](http://callpower.org), we will provide a hosted version for a reasonable monthly fee, and the code can be downloaded from [GitHub](https://github.com/spacedogXYZ/call-power).